1eemur/lemginx/README.md

 # lemgnix

-Super web server written in C for learning purposes.
-Created to get a experience working with and better understanding of sockets.
+Super simple web server written in C for learning purposes.
+Created to get a better understanding of web sockets.